 - Non-perishable food items for our food room

-For more information about collection drives or special events, please contact Debbie Gregg, Manager of Volunteer Services and Community Engagement, at firstname.lastname@example.org.
+For more information about collection drives or special events, please contact Angela Alvarado, Director of Annual Giving and Special Events, email@example.com.

 DePelchin does not accept volunteers or students interested in observation hours.

-If you have any questions regarding internships, please contact Debbie Gregg, Manager of Volunteer Services and Community Engagement, at email@example.com.
+If you have any questions regarding internships, please contact Manager of Volunteer Services and Community Engagement, at firstname.lastname@example.org.